Attendance

 For the avoidance of doubt, it is plagiarism to copy your own work or re-submit part or all of your own work for another assignment, and to reproduce substantial parts of another’s work without putting them in quotation, even if you have made editing changes and cited the source.

-To deter plagiarism, teaching staff have been instructed to take an active role in spotting plagiarism and to refer the matter for disciplinary action where it occurs.
-For further information, please do not hesitate to consult your course teacher or the Department Anti-Plagiarism Coordinator.
+To deter plagiarism and the misuse of AI tools, teaching staff have been instructed to take an active role in spotting plagiarism and the misuse of AI tools, and to refer the matter for disciplinary action in appropriate cases.
+For further information, please do not hesitate to consult your course teacher or the Faculty Anti-Plagiarism Coordinator.

 Other useful links: